-Why Your Body Needs Water
+Why Your Body Needs to Stay Hydrated

 Water is the largest constituent of your body and the medium in which most biochemical reactions occur.
 It’s required for digestion and absorption of food, delivery of oxygen and nutrients to your cells, and removal of waste products.
-Water also cushions your joints, plumps up your skin, and regulates your body temperature.
+Water also cushions your joints, plumps up your skin and regulates your body temperature.

-Your body contains 40 to 50 quarts of water, and you lose an average of two quarts of water per day through respiration, perspiration, and urination.
+Your body contains 40 to 50 quarts of water, and you lose an average of two quarts of water per day through respiration, perspiration and urination.
 If you don’t replace these losses, your health will suffer.

 Tap Water and Bottled Water Aren’t Good Sources

-You need pay attention to the source of the water you drink.
+You need to pay attention to the source of the water you drink.
 For starters, tap water just isn’t safe.

 Water in reservoirs which supply tap water goes through a “purification” process.
 It is heavily chlorinated to kill germs and, in many areas, heavily fluoridated to prevent tooth decay.
 Sometimes calcium hydroxide or other alkaline substances are also added to change the pH (acidity) of water so it doesn’t corrode pipes.

-Environmental pollutants such as fertilizers, insecticides, industrial chemicals and wastes, oil spills, and even pharmaceuticals—cholesterol-lowering medications, chemotherapy agents, hormones, and antibiotics—have also been discovered in drinking water supplies.
+Environmental pollutants such as fertilizers, insecticides, industrial chemicals and wastes, oil spills and even pharmaceuticals—cholesterol-lowering medications, chemotherapy agents, hormones and antibiotics—have also been discovered in drinking water supplies.

-Filtered Water Is Best
+Filtered Water Is Best to Stay Hydrated

 Your best bet is to filter your water with a home purification system.
-Although some experts advocate distillation or reverse osmosis, I favor carbon filtration, which screens out chlorine, pesticides, pathogens, and chemicals—without removing important minerals or wasting water in the process.
+Although some experts advocate distillation or reverse osmosis, I favor carbon filtration, which screens out chlorine, pesticides, pathogens and chemicals—without removing important minerals or wasting water in the process.

 For clean water on the go, use a refillable stainless steel water bottle.

-How Much Water Should You Drink?
+How Much Water Should You Drink to Stay Hydrated?

 More Dr. Whitaker Advice on Diet and Optimal Health